The Lender's Guide to HOA Documents and Condo Approvals

 FHA Requirements

-FHA loans have a separate approval process for condos.
+FHA loans have their own separate approval process for condos.
 The project must be on the FHA-approved list or receive a Single-Unit Approval (SUA).

 FHA project approval requires: